bonitasoft/bonita-doc/md/ldap-synchronizer.md

 Note: If a user is deactivated in Bonita BPM but present in LDAP, the tool always activates the user.
 Supported values: true or false
 Default value: true
 * allow\_recursive\_groups: optional parameter that specifies whether sub-groups should also be synchronized.
+The operation does not preserve the group hierarchy however, and the sub-groups will be created at root level.
 Supported values: true or false
 Default value: true
 * ldap\_groups: optional parameter that specifies the LDAP groups that should be synchronized.